Toggle Menu

 Attendant: What are you talking about?

-Lawrence: Come see for yourself
+Lawrence: Come see for yourself.

 Attendant: See what?

-This delicious microwavable snack is dedicated to Deborah Cobb, who attempted to return to the physical plane for her dear husband Lawrence.
-We honor the sacrifice she made in the name of love.
+Attendant: Let me see… [plastic crinkles] It says, “This delicious microwavable snack is dedicated to Deborah Cobb, who attempted to return to the Physical Plane for her dear husband Lawrence.
+We honor the sacrifice she made in the name of love.”

-Attendant: Dammit.
-I knew I remembered that name
+Dammit.
+I knew I remembered that name.

-Lawrence: My wife, the only reason I ever had for living, is a burrito
+Lawrence: My wife, the only reason I ever had for living, is a burrito.

 Lawrence: No, you’re right.
 A lot of people like burritos.
 But I loved this one.
 And she’s gone.
 For a second there I thought there was really a chance we could be together again.

-Attendant: I’m so sorry, Lawrence
+Attendant: I’m so sorry, Lawrence.

 Attendant: Of course.
 Mac?

-Mechanic: Comin’
+Mechanic: Comin’.

-Mechanic: And to think that if his wife could’ve just waited.
+Mechanic (choking up): And to think that if his wife could’ve just waited.
 They’d be together now.

-The only me I remember is the me at desert skies.
-I’ve asked Cash to request a bio so many times I’ve lost count, and every time she says the same thing.
-I’m unable to submit bio requests for current staff.
-I know I’ve asked you before, Mac, but, you don’t remember anything about me when I got here.
+The only me I remember is the me at Desert Skies.
+I’ve asked C.A.S.H. to request a bio so many times I’ve lost count, and every time she says the same thing: “I’m unable to submit bio request for current staff.”
+I know I’ve asked you before, Mac, but, you don’t remember anything else about me when I got here?

 Attendant: Mac, come here, look at this.